-In my experience as an intuitive consultant and healer, and also as a regular human being constantly navigating life's decisions, I have come to find that there are a wide variety of factors affection intuition, depending on the person and context.
+In my experience as an intuitive practitioner and healer, and also as a regular human being constantly navigating life's decisions, I have come to find that there are a wide variety of factors affection intuition, depending on the person and context.

 One of the major blocks that shows up frequently is self-doubt.
 Doubt interferes with our ability to access intuitive knowing because the underlying belief system says, "I don't trust this", "I don't know", or "I'm not capable".

 Self-reflection: Do these words sound familiar to you?
 How often does doubt surface and keep you from moving forward?
 What do you when that happens?

 Another factor affecting our intuitive capacity has to do with how energy is flowing in our body and electromagnetic field.
 Stagnated energy is like a roadblock to the flow of Kundalini, or creative life force.
 When this life force has a clear pathway through our central channel and field, we are much more easily aligned with the wisdom of our higher self.